Avery2/Abortion-Data-Exploration/README.md

 ## Are there any correlations?

 For variables that I thought could be treated as ordinal, like `Religious Activity`, `Age`, `Education`, or `Party` (adjusted to a numerical scale from Democratic to Republican).
-By plotting on a simple line chart I was able to see some simple linear correlations for `Education`, `Age`, and `Party`. `Religious Activity` (on scale from 1:11) had some interesting behaviour once it got to `11` but I was unable to find the original scale from the questionnaires to find out what this meant because the questionnaire had become computerized which made it much harder to search for a specific question.
+By plotting on a simple line chart I was able to see some simple linear correlations for `Education`, `Age`, and `Party`. `Religious Activity` (on a scale from 1:11) had some interesting behavior once it got to `11` but I was unable to find the original scale from the questionnaires to find out what this meant because the questionnaire had become computerized which made it much harder to search for a specific question.

 <div align="center">
   <img width="45%" alt="1Abortion Stances by Party.png" src="https://user-images.githubusercontent.com/53503018/136875123-f6b1b241-cb3f-4b3c-9828-d4038137fac3.png">